dotama/fs-php/Docs/API.md

 $ curl \$baseurl/demo.md -XPUT -d 'This is the new content'
 ```

-The server responds with a `204 No Content` if the upload was successful.
+The server responds with a `201 Created` if the upload was successful.

 You can specify a `x-acl` header field, which can be either `private` or `public-read`. `private` is the default.
 When set to `public-read`, _reading_ this file does not require authentication.
 This is mapped to file permissions.